AliSeif96/Network_Models/README.md

 __________________________________________________________________
 ## 2. Lattice-Based Networks
 - **Regular Graph**: Each node is connected to a fixed number of nearest neighbors in a lattice structure.
-- **Random Geometric Graph (RGG)**: Nodes are randomly placed in space, and edges form between nodes within a certain distance.
+- **Random Geometric Graph (RGG)**: A 2D or 3D metric space defines the network topology, based on node proximity.
 - **Small-World Network (Watts-Strogatz)**: Combines regular lattice with random rewiring to create small-world properties (high clustering, short path lengths).

 #### Regular Graph